MBradbury/slp/README.md

        cd contiki
        git submodule update --init

-  If you wish to simulate MicaZ nodes you will need to use this fork instead: <https://github.com/MBradbury/contiki.git>.
+  If you wish to simulate MicaZ nodes you will need to use this fork and the master branch instead: <https://github.com/MBradbury/contiki.git>.
   This is due to a number of bugs in Cooja's MicaZ code.

   2. Install dependencies